RFC 9470 OAuth 2.0 Step Up Authentication Challenge Protocol

 Authlete’s Implementation

-Authlete supports the OAuth 2.0 Step-up Authentication Challenge Protocol specification since version 2.3.
+Authlete supports the OAuth 2.0 Step Up Authentication Challenge Protocol specification since version 2.3.

 Binding Authentication Information